 - My Game is better than Fortnight

 - Match.com is for boring people.
-Our website have more out-going people.
+Our website has more out-going people.

 - Our acne cream is 125% more effective than Clearasil

-Pretty simple here - in these scenarios we’re does claiming a.k.a. advertising the our product is better product then the product the audience already knows about.
+It's pretty straightforward in these scenarios; we're claiming, a.k.a. advertising our product, is a better product then the original product the audience already knows.

-You see this all the time advertising people saying their product tastes better than the competitors the people have heard of.
+You see this all the time.
+In Advertising brands will say their product tastes better than the competitors.

-The products that people have already heard of is the standard and you're trying to beat the standard.
+The products that people have already heard of are the standard, and you're trying to persuade them.

 4. Promise Instant Gratification